Bill Belichick won't be coach of New England Patriots next season, reports say

 (Watch live WBZ-TV coverage of the story right now on CBS News Boston in the video above)

-ESPN's Adam Schefter and Mike Reiss say sources tell them Belichick and the Patriots "are expected to part ways today."
+ESPN's Adam Schefter and Mike Reiss say sources told them Belichick and the Patriots "are expected to part ways today."

 They reported that both sides "spent a good part of this week periodically meeting and discussing how each side wanted to proceed.
 From sources familiar with those conversations, there was said to be no conflict, no disagreement, and in the end, productive talks resulted in a mutual decision that left both sides comfortable and at ease."